AlexanderJuestel/pyheatdemand/DevelopersGuide.md

 Sphinx Gallery Building
 -----------------------

 Example and tutorial notebooks are stored in the root folder under examples.
 In order to use Sphinx Gallery, these notebooks have to be converted to ``.py`` files.
 This can be done using the Anaconda prompt.
-Navigate to the ``pyhd`` folder containing the ``.py`` file and execute
+Navigate to the ``pyheatdemand`` folder containing the ``.py`` file and execute

     # python ipynb_to_py.py